Intrinsically disordered proteins

 In molecular biology, an intrinsically disordered protein (IDP) is a protein that lacks a fixed or ordered three-dimensional structure, typically in the absence of its macromolecular interaction partners, such as other proteins or RNA.
 IDPs range from fully unstructured to partially structured and include random coil, molten globule-like aggregates, or flexible linkers in large multi-domain proteins.
 They are sometimes considered as a separate class of proteins along with globular, fibrous and membrane proteins.

-IDPs are a very large and functionally important class of proteins and their discovery has disproved the idea that three-dimensional structures of proteins must be fixed to accomplish their biological functions.
+IDPs are a very large and functionally important class of proteins.
+They are most numerous in eukaryotes, with an estimated 30-40% of residues in the eukaryotic proteome located in disordered regions.
+Disorder is present in around 70% of proteins, either in the form of disordered tails or flexible linkers.
+Proteins can also be entirely disordered and lack a defined secondary and/or tertiary structure.
+Their discovery has disproved the idea that three-dimensional structures of proteins must be fixed to accomplish their biological functions.
 For example, IDPs have been identified to participate in weak multivalent interactions that are highly cooperative and dynamic, lending them importance in DNA regulation and in cell signaling.
 Many IDPs can also adopt a fixed three-dimensional structure after binding to other macromolecules.
 Overall, IDPs are different from structured proteins in many ways and tend to have distinctive function, structure, sequence, interactions, evolution and regulation.